ratecity/omniture_client/README.markdown

     gem install omniture_client

 ## Omniture on Rails
 This gem provides the ability to track a Rails application at the controller level.
 I prefer a completely sever-side implementation as opposed to using Omniture's s_code.js.
-This gem supports using both; however, the majority of the examples will be for a completely
+This gem supports using both; however, the majority of the examples will be for a completely server-side implementation.

 ### File Structure
 You create reporters in 'app/reporters' directory, which correspond to your controllers.
 The example I will use is a `MoviesController`.
 Omniture client will first attempt to use `MoviesReporter`.
 If you have not defined the `MoviesReporter`, then it will use the `BasicReporter`, which is what all controllers that do not have any special functionality should use.
 If you have not yet defined a `BasicReporter`, then it will use a stub that tracks nothing.
 You will pretty much always at least want a basic reporter, and for controllers that need to track special events or custom variables you should use a custom reporter.